GM recalls 600,000 cars following US government investigation

 Is your vehicle a part of this recall?

-This Audi fire recall affects close to 5,000 hybrid cars and SUVs.
-To do an Audi recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.
+More than 7,000 hybrid vehicles are affected by this Volvo battery fire recall.
+To do a Volvo recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.

 Other Honda recalls